Advocates of Ozaukee

 Mission

-To support and empower those who have experienced domestic or sexual violence by providing safety, advocacy, education and resources.
-The organization also educates and works with and within the community to promote respect, dignity and appropriate behavior; and aims to transform our community so that domestic and sexual violence no longer exists.
+Our mission at Advocates for Victims of Domestic and sexual violence is not just to support and empower those who have experienced such trauma, but to transform our community.
+We do this by providing safety, advocacy, education, and resources.
+We also educate and work with and within the community to promote respect, dignity, and appropriate behavior.
+We aim to create a community where domestic and sexual violence no longer exists.